-During the three month period ended December 31, 2017 the Company granted \$NIL (2016 - \$NIL) incentive stock options to its directors, officers, and consultant for compensation pursuant to its 2015 stock option plan.
+During the three month period ended December 31, 2019 the Company granted \$NIL (2018 - \$NIL) incentive stock options to its directors, officers, and consultant for compensation pursuant to its stock option plan.
 Each stock option is exercisable into a common share of the company for a period of five years.
-The total compensation expense, as calculated using the Black-Scholes option pricing model, for the stock options granted was \$NIL (2016 - \$NIL).
+The total compensation expense, as calculated using the Black-Scholes option pricing model, for the stock options granted was \$11,456 (2018 - \$NIL).
+This stock-based compensation of \$11,456 (2018 - \$NIL) represents the current period change in the Company's Contributed Surplus.
 The expense relating to the issuance of these options is recorded in the Statement of Loss with an offsetting increase to contributed surplus.